-Growing up playing soccer you are going to deal with many injuries, but with the right knowledge you can get back on the field faster.
-In this common soccer injuries series, I will go over in detail more about each common soccer injury and how to prevent and treat each one.
-Please check them out and spread the word!
+Growing up playing soccer you are going to deal with injuries.
+With the right knowledge you can get back on the field faster.
+In this common soccer injuries series, I go over in detail more about each common soccer injury and how to prevent and treat them.
+Feel free to share them with friends, they’ll appreciate you for it.
 If you notice an asterisk (*), then these are injuries I personally experienced playing as either a youth, college (4 years) or pro player (7 years).
 Note: This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.

 Patellar tendonitis (Jumper’s knee)*